antimof/UxPlay/README.md

 displays.

-8. The title on the GStreamer display window is now is the AirPlay server name (default "UxPlay", but can be changed with option **-n**), rather than the program name "uxplay" (note the difference in capitalization).
-(This works for X11 windows created by gstreamer videosinks ximagesink, xvimagesink, but not OpenGL windows created by glimagesink.)
+8. The title on the GStreamer display window is now is the AirPlay server name (This works for X11 windows created by gstreamer videosinks ximagesink, xvimagesink, but not OpenGL windows created by glimagesink.)

 9. The avahi_compat "nag" warning on startup is suppressed, by placing